 Damage from Antler Rubbing

 The process of rubbing removes bark.
-If bark is removed on a large portion of the tree or completely around the trunk the tree becomes girdled.
+If the bark is removed on a large portion of the tree or completely around the trunk the tree becomes girdled.
 All growth above the girdled areas will eventually die and for most home gardeners, replacing the girdled trees is the best course of action.
 There are no applications that will mitigate the effects of deer damage or save severely damaged trees.
 Wound dressings, pruning paints, latex paints, wrappings, and other alleged protective barriers do not help.

 Type of Damage